-In the Preliminary and HSC courses, students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
+Students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.

 Students study three topics in each year of the course.
 Topics are chosen from a list of 21 which covers a range of styles, periods and genres.
+In the Preliminary Course, topics are selected by the teacher whilst students are encouraged to select their own for the HSC course.